Combing a hedgehog over a field: Introduction

-This question for $S^2_{\QQ_p}$ was originally raised by Umberto Zannier.
+This question for $S^2_{\QQ_p}$ was originally raised by Umberto Zannier (see Remark~\ref{rem:Unimodular} below for the original formulation by Zannier).
 He showed that $S^2_{\QQ_p}$ admits a non-vanishing vector field for odd $p$ and he asked if there is a non-vanishing vector field on the 2-sphere over $\QQ_2$, motivating our interest in the question of the existence of non-vanishing vector fields on $S^n_k$ for arbitrary $n$ and $k$.

 We give an essentially complete answer to this question; in case $k$ is perfect, this is in fact a special case of the more general Theorem~\ref{IntroThm:Main} about smooth affine quadric hypersurfaces.